CSE115AWinter2022-WePee/WePee/Testing/README.md

 # Unit Tests
 This directory contains files detailing unit tests for the modules under the `modules` and `screens` directories.
-We provide unit tests for methods that return some value, and leave system level functionality tests to the scenario-based tests detailed in [this](https://docs.google.com/document/d/1wSDcgEcyulBXk9gvQOzLFmb-qsUwHeMbZ0j2lvtHlww/edit) document.
+We provide unit tests for significant methods that that have large effects, and leave all things UI related to scenario-based testing, detailed in [this](https://docs.google.com/document/d/1wSDcgEcyulBXk9gvQOzLFmb-qsUwHeMbZ0j2lvtHlww/edit) document.

+The tests are written pseudocode and the approriate mocks, stubs, or spies are detailed.